 We need to talk about D&A.

 It’s unthinkable.
-Expectant mothers worldwide are going into health facilities to give birth, but the treatment they receive during labour is not that of care and assistance.
-Instead, during these crucial moments of giving birth to new life, these women are subject to abuse, neglect and disrespect throughout the continuum.
+Expectant mothers worldwide are going to health facilities to give birth, but the treatment they receive during labor is not that of care and assistance.
+Instead, during these crucial moments of giving birth to new life, these women are subject to abuse, neglect, and disrespect.

 Disrespect and abuse (D&A) during childbirth has been documented in countries around the world.
 Maternal health experts claim that this level of abuse is discouraging women from delivering in health facilities, which creates a much greater risk of obstetric fistula.

 Reports of disrespectful and abusive treatment during childbirth in facilities have included:

 - Physical abuse

 - Humiliation and verbal abuse

 - Neglecting women during childbirth to suffer life-threatening, avoidable complications